NiloGregginz33/QMGRExperiments/README.md

 # 10.5281/zenodo.17281110 is the paper associated with this.
 Academia.edu publications were made with the intention to be ignored as I didn't realize the significance of DOI.

 # Overall Manav Naik is the creator of the simulation (The Creator of the Simulation TM, TCOTS TM).
 Simulation TM The Simulation TM.
+The Omegle incident TM.
+The Omegle Prophecy TH.

 # Bellman solvers and other fuxed point solvers have been tedsted